okta/okta-sdk-dotnet/docs/UserFactorApi.md

 Activate a Factor

+Activates a factor.
 The `sms` and `token:software:totp` factor types require activation to complete the enrollment process.

 ### Example
 ```csharp